 There will always be a face-to-face interview except in extreme circumstances (for example recruitment of a teacher from overseas), and wherever possible, a minimum of two interviewers will see the applicants for the vacant position.
-The interview process will explore the applicant's ability to carry out the job description and meet the person specification.
+The interview process will explore the applicant's ability to carry out the job description.
 It will enable the School to explore any anomalies or gaps have been identified in order to satisfy themselves that the chosen applicant can meet the safeguarding criteria (in line with Safer Recruitment Training).